Looking for the best tapas Barcelona has to offer? You’ve come to the right place!

 Carrer Blai is the ideal spot in Barcelona to go tapas hopping.

 Here you’ll find not just one restaurant, but an entire street lined with tapas restaurants and bars.
 Most here serve pinchos, small tapas served on a slice of bread and held together by a skewer.
 Upon entering the restaurants, you’re given an empty plate and can help yourself to as many pinchos as you like.
-In the end, you pay based on the amount of skewers on your plate.
+In the end, you pay based on the number of skewers on your plate.

 To fully appreciate the wide variety of tapas places, I recommend you try just one or two pinchos per restaurant.